 Answer Key: (1a) A need, because Marcus must have the book for his baking class; his catering education is an investment in his future career.
-(1b) While shoes can be a need, interverse are definitely a want.
-(2r) Food can be a need, but a luxury snack is a want.
-(2) Bookstore C. The second-hand book is the cheapest, even after delivery
+(1b) While shoes can be a need, put a luxury smack is a want.
+(2) Bookstore C. The second-hand book is the cheapest, even after delivery need, tancy trainers are definitely a want.
+(1c) Food can be a need, but a luxury smack is a want.
+(2)